danholodak/Fruit-Loops/ReadMe.md

     • User can share their loop with friends
     • User can add custom emoji-instruments with uploaded sound files.
     • User can change their loop length to multiple measures

+## To download and run this locally:

+    • User can download their loop as a single mp3 file
+    • User can share their loop with friends